AndreaLestingi/NI-Multisim-14-for-Linux/README.md

 > - Any damage to your system resulting from the use of this script
 > - Compatibility issues with specific hardware or software configurations
 > - Changes to third-party services (NI download servers, Wine, package repositories) that may break the installer
-> - Any legal issues arising from the installation or use of NI Multisim 14.0
+> - Any legal issues arising from the installation or use of NI Multisim 14.0 or the activator
 >
 > **NI Multisim is proprietary software owned by National Instruments (NI) / Emerson.**
 > This script only automates the download of the official installer from NI's own servers and does not redistribute any proprietary software.
+>
+> **The NI License Activator is provided by a third party and is not affiliated with the script authors.**
+>
 > You are solely responsible for ensuring you have a valid license to use NI Multisim 14.0.

 ---